cvergaray/label_web_2/README.md

 inspect fonts on your machine.
 This package is pre-installed on many Linux distributions.
 If you're using a Mac, I recommend to use [Homebrew](https://brew.sh) to install fontconfig using [`brew install fontconfig`](http://brewformulas.org/Fontconfig).

+### Implementation Selection

+Uncomment the printer-specific implementation you wish to use in brother_ql_web.py By default a CUPS based implementation is selected, to use a Brother printer, comment out the line:

+`#from implementation_cups import implementation` and uncomment
+`from implementation_brother import implementation`

+### CUPS Configuration

+If using CUPS, then there are some printer-specific settings to include in implementation_cups:

+- `label_sizes`, a dictionary of items with a key and the human-readable description of that size
+- `label_printable_area`, a dictionary of items mapping the same keys to the printable area in DPI
+- `printer_name`, the name of the printer as exposed by CUPS

 ### Configuration file